 How to clean and prepare squid?
-If you have bought them or have been given one that they have caught, we tell you how you can clean them and leave them ready for any recipe.
+If you have bought one, or you have been given one that someone you know has caught, we will explain here, how you should clean the squid ready to add to your recipe.

 Squid are rich in protein and low in calories, a healthy and cheap option to prepare a multitude of recipes such as sushi or stuffed squid.
 They can be bought clean but sometimes you even save by buying them without cleaning.
 You do it at home since it is not difficult at all.